decentralized-identity/labs/proposals/veranon/veranon_proposal.md

 ## Coordination/Correspondence

-I will be working solo so no regular team meeting is needed.
 I would be open to providing a brief bi-weekly update on progress and blockers for whoever is interested.

 ## Prior art
 Well-known proof of personhood protocols include: